reniclin/web-todo/README.md

 ### note

-currently not work right with FireFox and IE. (maybe I'll fix it someday. lol)
+currently not work right with IE. (maybe I'll fix it someday. lol)

-work fine with Chrome, Opera and Safari.
+work fine with Chrome, FireFox, Opera and Safari.